JustinStowe/DnD_CharacterSheet/BUILD_EXECUTABLE.md

 ### Quick Build

 Simply double-click `build_executable.bat` - this will:

 1. Install PyInstaller (if needed)
+2. Convert the icon (DnD_icon.png → DnD_icon.ico) if needed
-2. Build the executable
+3. Build the executable with the D&D icon
-3. Place it in the `dist` folder
+4. Place it in the `dist` folder

 ### Manual Build